Low-Res_ISB Gibbons Lab

 Clean Water

-Team finds E. coli, other pathogens in Potomac River after sewage spill
+Elevated E. coli, staph still detected in Potomac river 4 weeks after sewage spill